He knows that a believable lie will usually have some truth to it. Let's look at some examples from Scripture.

 Author's Note: I recommend you read the following articles: Testing the Spirits of False Prophets, Exposing Heresy, Judging Revelations, Visions, and Prophecies, Restored Truth, The False Gospel of Eternal Security, Unbiblical Practices of the Catholic Church, What's Wrong with the Prosperity Gospel?, Pagan Symbols of the Popes, Pope Frances Supports Homosexuality, Messages from the Lord for Catholics Worshipping Idols, Persecuted or Popular?, Leadership Approach Reveals View of God, and The Rise of Antichrists.
+I also recommend my daughter's poem, The Dazzling Wine of Deception.
 You can find more articles exposing the heresy on the Home page of this blog.
 You may also access my complete blog directory at Writing for the Master.

 Do You Want to Know Him?